 Update: December 9, 2016.
-Great Smoky Mountains National Park reopens Friday, December 9 after wildfires.
+Great Smoky Mountains National Park reopened Friday, December 9, 2016 after wildfires.

-Two juveniles have been charged with aggravated arson for starting the fire.
+Two juveniles were charged with aggravated arson for starting the fire.

 The fires in the park and Gatlinburg community have now collectively been estimated to total over 15,000 acres, according to park officials.